trancethehuman/entities-extraction-web-scraper/README.md

 - Add onto this a FastAPI server to serve this as an API endpoint for ease of use.

 - Use caution when scraping.
 Don't do anything I wouldn't do (illegal)

+- P.S I've added this functionality to LangChain [in this PR](https://github.com/langchain-ai/langchain/pull/8732).
+You can read [the official docs here.](https://python.langchain.com/docs/use_cases/web_scraping#quickstart)